LeejoAbraham01/IBM-Agile-Final-Project/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: An general explanation of a software feature written from the perspective of a stakeholder.
+about: A general explanation of a software feature written from the perspective of a stakeholder.
 title: ''
 labels: ''
-assignees: ''
+assignees: LeejoAbraham01

 ---